 For more than two millennia, the fighting monks of China’s Shaolin Temple have used clever training devices to supplement their martial arts education.
 Legends tell that the old southern Shaolin Temple in Fujian province featured a unique collection of man-made warriors.

-“There was a corridor that consisted of 108 wooden dummies representing 108 different attacking techniques,” says wing chun training expert and Black Belt Hall of Fame member William Cheung.
+“There was a corridor that consisted of 108 wooden dummies representing 108 different attacking techniques,” says William Cheung, a wing chun training expert and Black Belt Hall of Fame member.
 “The monks would move down the hall and practice their defenses and counterattacks on them.”